Tram Ride to Sheung Wan

 None of us liked the pervading smell of the dried seafood and other dead animals and so we quickly moved on.
 Making a loop we walked back along Des Voeux Road to collect Jerome’s seal from the chop maker.
 He was pleased and tried it straight away.

-We then walked to the closest tram stop and rode back to Wan Chai and our hotel.
-As the sun was peeking through we grabbed our swimming clothes and headed up to the rooftop pool of the hotel, where we lazed and played card games until it was dark.
+We then walked to the closest tram stop and rode back to Wan Chai and to our hotel.
+As the sun was peeking through we grabbed our swimming clothes and headed up to the rooftop pool of the hotel Indigo, where we lazed and played card games until it was dark.
 It is an amazing sight to watch the lights come on in the buildings around us, one by one.

 For dinner we strolled over to Ship street, a few blocks away from the hotel and enjoyed a lovely supper of delicious, tapas style dishes at 22 Ships.
 Ship Street is a popular pedestrian street with plenty of options for lunch and dinner.
 In the evenings it can be quite busy with hip local office workers and tourists alike, I would therefore recommend to book ahead if you plan on having dinner there.
 There also is a Pizza Express, everyone from the UK will know is a child friendly place to have a decent pizza with your little ones if you are taking a break from the local food.